 Participation in the String Ensemble is based on demonstrated musical competence and knowledge.
 Instrumental techniques and basic musicianship are introduced, reinforced and refined in performance.
 The student will participate in all scheduled performances.
 Evaluation is based on rehearsal participation, musical performance, and written assignments.
 This meets the fine arts requirement.

 Prerequisites: Approval by the Instrumental Director.
-The student must play a string instrument (violin, viola, cello, or bass).
+The student must play a string instrument.

 Fundamentals of Musicianship